Fathers: When there’s no Hallmark card to say how you feel.

 Normal in this case probably means what was expected of a man at that time.
 I suspect it’s not much different from what’s expected of a man today except for our openness to allow them to wear pink shirts in public.
 But I digress.

 My real (adopted) father is generous, loving, giving, hard-working, and stubborn.
 For the 15 years I’ve lived away from Montréal I’ve heard the words, “It would be nice if you called more often.”
 For those 15 years I’ve tried to make peace with often being the source of his disappointment.
-Makes it harder to deal with when piled on top of trying to forget the previous years when I heard, “It would be nice if you talked more often.”
+It makes it harder to deal with when piled on top of trying to forget the previous years when I heard, “It would be nice if you talked more often.”

 Phones blow.
 I’m an introvert.